ppp-kohe/autogui/README.md

 If a property is defined only a getter method, then the property value becomes *read-only*.

 In the setter method, the user code can cause modification of some other properties.
 The created UI automatically specifies changed properties of the object pane.
-In order to achieve the UI updateing, a getter method will be called abruptly and frequently.
+In order to achieve the UI updating, a getter method will be called abruptly and frequently.